buitcj/docs/notes/git_notes.md

 Upstream is where other features go and will eventually propagate down to your branch when you pull.
 The other features flow downstream to you.
 Your feature branch is the downstream branch because your changes don't affect anything upstream.

+###Squash

+Combines (squashes) multiple commits into one.
+Very useful when you create temporary commits and commit on top of it and you want to make things cleaner by reducing to a single commit.